The California wildfires by the numbers

 296 index

-Every day, Los Angeles firefighters receive a brush burning index report that indicates the fire danger.
+Every day, Los Angeles firefighters receive a brush-burning index report that indicates the fire danger.
 If it's 162 or higher, that's considered extreme.
-Late last week, it was 296 -- a record.
+Late last week, the number was 296.

 98,000 evacuees